OR WAIT null SECS

 Those same quirky, odd, and creepy folks work in dental practices around the country as well, it seems.
 We recently asked you to tell us what was the weirdest thing you ever saw a coworker do in the dental practice.
 We had lots of submissions, and we went through and picked out the 12 best (or creepiest, depending on how you look at it) that you submitted to us.

 These submissions made us laugh and shake our heads.
 We think you'll have the same reaction.
 You might even appreciate your "normal"Â coworkers a little more after reading some of these tales.

 Read on to see the 12 weirdest things that people ever saw one of their coworkers do inside the dental practice.

-9. I saw an assistant reach in the ultrasonic for an instrument with gloves, dry off the gloves, and go straight to a patient, using the same gloves.
+I saw an assistant reach in the ultrasonic for an instrument with gloves, dry off the gloves and go straight to a patient, using the same gloves.
 That's the worst thing I've seen by far.

-11. Squeeze the other coworker's blackhead in the sterilization area
+I saw a coworker squeeze the other coworker's blackhead in the sterilization area.

 I once saw an office-trained assistant pick up a set of used amalgam instruments in her bare hand, spray each end of the bundle with disinfectant, scrub them with a brush, rinse them under a faucet, and put them back on the disinfected tray to use with the next patient.